David O'Leary: Arsenal

-A Shelbourne schoolboy player, O'Leary signed for Arsenal as an apprentice in 1973.
-He soon progressed through the ranks at Highbury, playing in the reserves at the age of 16.
-He made his debut for Arsenal against Burnley on 16 August 1975, and despite being only 17, went on to make 30 appearances that season.
-For the next 10 years, he was ever-present in the Arsenal side, playing more than 40 matches a season (except for 1980–81, when he was injured and only played 27).
+O'Leary had two weeks on trial at Manchester United before signing for Arsenal as an apprentice in 1973.
+He made his debut against Burnley on 16 August 1975 in a 3–3 draw, and despite being only 17, went on to make 30 appearances that season.
+The following year, he signed a professional contract.
+For the next 10 years, he played more than 40 matches a season (except for 1980–81, when he was out with an ankle injury and only played 27).

 A calm and collected central defender, O'Leary was noted for his good positioning and elegant style of play.
-He won his first major honour with Arsenal when he played in their 3–2 win over Manchester United in the 1979 FA Cup Final.
-He also played in the 1978 and 1980 Cup finals, and the 1980 Cup Winners' Cup final, all of which Arsenal lost.
-In 1982, O'Leary became club captain, but relinquished it to Graham Rix 18 months later.
+He won his first major honour with Arsenal when he played in their 3–2 win over Manchester United in the 1979 FA Cup final.
+He also played in the 1978 and 1980 Cup finals, and the 1980 European Cup Winners' Cup final, all of which Arsenal lost.
+The same year, he was nominated for the Ballon d'Or.
+In 1982, O'Leary became club captain but relinquished it to Graham Rix 18 months later.

+In 1981, O'Leary rejected a move to Manchester United and signed a four-year extension at Arsenal.
+He missed the loss to Luton Town in the 1988 Football League Cup final due to an Achilles tendon rupture.
 O'Leary broke numerous appearance records at Arsenal; he was the youngest person to reach the 100- and 200-match milestones, and he made his 400th appearance while still only 26.
 He passed George Armstrong's all-time record of 621 first-team games in November 1989.
 By this time, O'Leary was no longer automatic first choice (with the partnership of Tony Adams and Steve Bould at the centre of George Graham's defence), but he still turned in over 20 appearances as Arsenal won the 1988–89 First Division title due to a 2–0 win at Anfield on the final day of the season.

 O'Leary won another league title in 1991 and an FA Cup and League Cup double in 1993, though by this time he was mainly used as a substitute.
 He holds Arsenal's all-time record for appearances, with 722 first-team games, in a 20-year-long association with the club.
 In a poll to compile the list of the club's greatest-ever players, O'Leary was voted 14th.
 O'Leary assumes the role of a club ambassador for Arsenal.

 Leeds United

 O'Leary joined Leeds on a free transfer in 1993 after 19 years at Highbury.
-O'Leary played in the Leeds side until he suffered an achilles' tendon injury.
-He was still on the club's payroll at the beginning of the 1995–96 season, but that September, he gave in to his injury and announced his retirement from football at the age of 37, after only 14 appearances in all competitions.
+He retired due to another Achilles injury in 1995, after only 12 appearances.
+O'Leary was never sent off in a professional match.